erkanceylan/blog/_posts/2018-1-17-Concurrent-And-Distributed-Programming-Notations.md

 ![Photo of Main](https://user-images.githubusercontent.com/9788440/35019354-baf8e6fa-fb26-11e7-84b2-a9dc5a5792e0.png)

-I am taking a Concurrent and Distributed Programming lecture in my Erasmus+ journey.
-End of the lecture, there will be final exam about mostly explation of some notations concerning Concerning Concurrent And Distributed Programming.
-Hence I decided write whole notation in this lecture here.
+I am taking Concurrent and Distributed Programming lecture in my Erasmus+ journey.
+End of the lecture, there will be final exam about mostly explation of some notations concerning Concurrent And Distributed Programming.
+Hence I decided to write whole notation in this lecture here.

 __Process:__ is an instance of a computer program that is being executed.
 It contains the program code and its current activity